 Dear Student of the Word,

-Study Eleven, Part Four
+Study One, Part Five

 As always, I welcome your comments to this week's study.
 For additional Bible studies, check out my website archive, which contains a complete collection of all my verse-by-verse New Testament studies, along with the unpublished volume of The Faith Files.